 This stroller is undoubtedly pricey, but if you’re looking for something multifunctional in the activity department (and something that can hold multiple kids!), this trailer-stroller combo might be for you.

 It’s easy to install (or remove) the tow bar and the conversion kit allows you to switch from jogging to trail or gravel riding.
-The stroller features premium seating pads, headrests, and reclining seats for maximum comfort and a full-length UV window that allows full panoramic viewing.
+The stroller features premium seating pads, headrests, reclining seats for maximum comfort, and a full-length UV window that allows full panoramic viewing.

 But if you’re strictly a runner, know that this hybrid gets better reviews as a trailer than a stroller, and some reviewers mention the additional purchase of a hand brake to complete the stroller function.

 Best jogging double stroller

 - Price: $$$

 - Best for: Daily use or jogger for two kids

 - Pros: Carries two kids side-by-side rather than front to back; front swivel wheel locking mechanism and integrated twist hand brake